-Courses listed in this bulletin are those currently approved for the Interdisciplinary Graduate Track in Structural and Computational Biophysics at Wake Forest University.
-(Other courses may be allowed with prior approval by the SCB Track director.
+Courses listed in this bulletin are examples and are those already approved for the Interdisciplinary Graduate Track in Structural and Computational Biophysics at Wake Forest University.
+Other courses may be allowed by the SCB Track director.
 Course descriptions can be found under the department which administers the course.)